youssef-faik/snoopy-magic-show-game/README.md

 To play the Snoopy game:

-1. **Compile the Code**: Use a C compiler to compile the provided source code.
+1. **Compile the Code**: Use GCC to compile the provided source code.
 2. **Run the Executable**: Execute the compiled program to start playing.
 3. **Navigate the Menu**: Use the keyboard arrow keys to navigate through the menu and select options.